Flower-class corvette: Post-war use

 The relatively small Flowers were among the first warships to be declared surplus by Allied navies following the end of World War II.
 They had seen years of hard service in the North Atlantic and were made obsolete by the numerous destroyer escorts and frigates that entered service in the latter part of the war.

 32 vessels from the RN, RCN, and USN were transferred to Argentina, Chile, the Dominican Republic, Greece, India, the Republic of Ireland, South Africa, and Venezuela.
 These were typically operated according to their original design, as coastal patrol vessels, with many serving until the 1970s.

 The Irish Navy bought three Flowers in 1946 (LE Macha, LE Cliona, and LE Maev).
 The fledgling navy had intended to buy three more corvettes, as well as a number of surplus minesweepers, but severe budget restrictions cancelled these plans, leaving the original three to serve alone through the 1950s and 1960s despite antiquated armament, poor accommodation, and maintenance problems.
 Taken out of service 1968–1970 and scrapped shortly afterwards.
 Replaced by Ton-class minesweepers before the building of a similar size vessel, LE Deirdre.
 Entry into the European Economic Community in 1973 assisted in funding for the building of three future ships.

 110 surplus Flowers were sold for commercial use.
-These saw various careers as mercantile freighters, smugglers, tugs, weather ships, and whalers.
+These saw careers as mercantile freighters, smugglers, tugs, weather ships, and whalers.
 The remainder were scrapped.
 Of particular interest is the story of HMCS Sudbury.
 She was declared surplus by the RCN and sold as a towboat specializing in deep-sea salvage.
 In November 1955, she rescued the freighter Makedonia in the North Pacific, towing the vessel for over one month through severe weather, becoming one of the most famous salvage ships of all time.